 A minister and his civil servants lay down what children should learn and how they will be tested.
 If schools do not meet the standard, they will lose their grant.
 “It will either be efficient or cheap,’ says the minister.
 The Inspectorate looks and says it is neither.
 Amanda Spielman’s speech at the Schools North East Summit on 11th October 2018 suggests the reprise of this old motif.

-In the middle of the growing confusing row over exclusions and exclusion-like activities, some very basic issues can get overlooked.
+Despite the continued focus on exclusions and exclusion-like activities, some very basic issues can get overlooked.
 Everyone is now clear that exclusion can only be on disciplinary grounds but is it equally clear that only the head teacher (“HT”) of a school can exclude a pupil and that if the exclusion is made by any other person it risks being challenged on the grounds that it is unlawful?
 Whilst this may sound easy to observe, the potential for schools to get this wrong is increasing.

 The focus on lawful exclusion in schools continues to grow and state schools are recommended to remind their staff that they cannot use disciplinary sanctions in relation to academic performance following the St Olave’s case.